CSS-Electronics/config-editor-base/README.md

 ## Parsing embedded Rule Schema and UISchema files

-The config editor can take a list of UIschema and Rule Schema files.
+The [config editor](https://github.com/CSS-Electronics/config-editor) can take a list of UIschema and Rule Schema files.
 This enables the editor to "auto-load" the UIschemas upon initial load, as well as "auto-load" the Rule Schema files matching the revision of the loaded Configuration File.

 Note that the parsed list of files should match the actual files that are included in the config-editor-base `dist/` folder.

 For example, the Rule Schema for `"schema-01.02.json | CANedge2"` should be contained in `dist/schema/CANedge2/schema-01.02.json`.

-The syntax for parsing these lists is as below:
+The syntax for parsing these lists is as below (in the [config-editor](https://github.com/CSS-Electronics/config-editor) repo `Editor.js` file):

 ```jsx